Overview

 Start to split off small chunks of our single monolith subgraph into new domain-specific subgraphs.
 This will take several steps, which we'll explain in more detail later on.

-The next step is to create a router.
+The next step is to configure the GraphOS Router.
 This router needs to handle authentication and authorization in Airlock, so let's learn about how that works in the next lesson.

 Share your questions and comments about this lesson